 To help ensure that your cat's mouth stays pain-free and healthy, our vets recommend annual professional dental care as a part of your kitty's preventative healthcare routine.
 Taking your cat for a dental appointment is like a visit to the cat dentist.
 Your vet will evaluate your cat's oral health, take X-rays if required, and do a thorough cleaning.
 If your cat is suffering from a mouth injury, tooth loss, or severe decay, your dentist will provide you with recommendations regarding care or surgery to treat your cat's oral health issues.

 The combination of veterinary dental care and an at-home oral health routine will help you stay on top of your cat's dental care needs, and prevent tartar from accumulating and causing health issues.

-To find out more about dental care for cats available here at our animal hospital's two locations in Tucson, check out our dentistry page.
+To find out more about dental care for cats available here at our animal hospital in Tucson, check out our dentistry page.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.